NCBI-Hackathons/PrecisionMedicineToolkit/README.md

 * Validata JSON before processing
 * Create docker component of the pipeline
 * Pass in genome reference as a parameter
+* Run in parallel to spead up result

 # Authors
 Halé Kpetigo (hale.kpetigo@gmail.com)